emsrem/odin-recipes/README.md

 # odin-recipes

-Project: Recipes - collection of some of favorite food and applying what I've learned from HTML Foundations.
+Project: Recipes - collection of some of my favorite food and applying what I've learned from HTML Foundations.